Everything you need to know about data collection

 Zero-party data

-Zero party data is considered to be the Holy grail for any business!
+Zero party data is considered to be the Holy Grail for any business!

-And why is that? because it’s data that users voluntarily provide to the company.
+And why is that?
+Because it’s data that users voluntarily provide to the company.
 It is valuable because it is considered to be accurate and reliable.
 It can include user preferences, interests and demographic data.
 Surveys, polls and competitions are the best ways to collect this data.

 First-party data

 First party data is collected via a company website, for example.
 It cannot be accessed outside this context and is collected securely.
 This data is used to improve the user experience or to target advertising.
-It may contain several types of information (name, email address, telephone number, shopping list or information relating to visits to a site).
+It may contain several types of information (name, e-mail address, telephone number, shopping list or information relating to visits to a site).
 It is collected when a customer account is created or when a conversion pixel is installed on the website.

 Second-party data